leeyuejia/GA_seif2020/projects/project_3/README.md

 ### &#x1F535; Stretch Goals (Not Mandatory):
 #### Recommended Features

-* Consider using angular partials, routing, or custom directives
+* Consider using React routing for multi-page views
 * Include portfolio-quality styling
-* Use a CSS framework like Skeleton or Bootstrap
+* Use a CSS framework or theme from Bootstrap or Materialize
 * Incorporate **Google Maps**
 * Use `socket.io` for real-tme updates (like gmail) and collaborative interaction (like chat rooms).
 * Inside in your `README.md`: